TABLE OF CONTENTS

 During one of my Social Integration Class, the instructor arranged for a few external speakers to give us a talk.
-The most enlightening speech was by Miss Eugenia Khodakovska, a Ukrainian expat who works in Melexis Technologies NV.
+The most enlightening speech was by Miss Eugenia Khodakovska, a Ukrainian expatriate who works in Melexis Technologies NV.
 The company is an MNC with 1,100 employees in 14 countries since 1988 with headquarter in Belgium.

 Eugenia works as a Global Talent Acquisition Manager in the Human Resource Department with the company.
 Needless to say, the responsibility of screening candidates’ resumes and interviewing them are her fortes.
 Possessing a rich experience of screening countless Curriculum Vitae and conducting over hundred of interviews, she is undoubtedly the best person to advise the dos and don’ts for job application in Belgium.

 Besides giving tips on how to write a job CV, she shed some lights on how to read the questions asked by recruiters during the interview process.
-She also provided valuable insight on what to say and what not to say during a job interview.
+She also provided valuable insight into what to say and what not to say during a job interview.
 Behind every question lurks a motive which the interviewer wants to hear the appropriate response.

 Get Your Job CV Template Right